Slices of Parameter Space for Meromorphic Maps with Two Asymptotic Values: Basic Dynamics

-\begin{thm}[Nevanlinna,\cite{Nev1}, Chap XI, \cite{Hil}] Every meromorphic function $g$ with $p < \infty$ asymptotic values and $q < \infty$ critical points has the property that its Schwarzian derivative is a rational function of degree $p +q -2$.
-If $q=0$, the Schwarzian derivative is a polynomial $P(z)$.
-In the opposite direction, for every polynomial function $P(z)$ of degree $ p-2$, the solution to the Schwarzian differential equation $S(g)=P(z)$ is a meromorphic function with exactly $p$ asymptotic values and no critical points.
+\begin{thm}[Nevanlinna,\cite{Nev1}, Chap XI, \cite{Hil}] Every meromorphic function $g$ with $p < \infty$ asymptotic values and no critical values has the property that its Schwarzian derivative is a polynomial function of degree $p -2$.
+Conversely, for every polynomial function $P(z)$ of degree $ p-2$, the solution to the Schwarzian differential equation $S(g)=P(z)$ is a meromorphic function with exactly $p$ asymptotic values and no critical points.
 The only essential singularity is at infinity. \end{thm}

 A summary of the proof is given in \cite{DK1} where the behavior of the function in a neighborhood of infinity is described.
 There are $p$ equally spaced asymptotic tracts separated by Julia directions along which the poles tend asymptotically to infinity.
 An immediate corollary of the theorem is